 It’s not great that my ‘Upcoming in Spec-Tanks 2018’ update is coming out in April.
 It’s also not ideal that much of what is upcoming in 2018 I hoped to do in 2017 but didn’t.
-What can I say, it’s busy around here.
+What can I say – it’s busy around here.

 At any rate, here are some projects that I hope to finish sometime in 2018:

 - Update Spec V Review Page: I did purchase a new Spec V aquarium.
 The version of Spec V that we have is the old (original – pre 2016) version.
 The new version (mid-2016 and later) has some changes, notably a brighter light.
-I will update the review page with new pictures of the revised portions of the aquarium and will highlight the changes/updates from the original.
+I will update the review page with new pictures of the aquarium’s revised portions and highlight the changes/updates from the original.
 I hope to test and show PAR light values for the new light – more on that below.

 Other things I can hope to get to this year:

 - In-Line CO2 Diffuser: I’m currently using an in-tank CO2 diffuser.
 It’s working well, but I’d like to see if I can fit an in-line CO2 diffuser in the pump section between the pump and outlet.
 It will be challenging to get it all connected and fit into that section along with the heater.

 - Aquarium Automation: I use smart plugs and an Inkbird ITC-308 temperature controller as a budget automation system.
 I want to share more details about how to set this up, how much it costs, and how it compares to purpose-made systems like the Neptune Apex Jr.

 - EI Fertilizing Methods: I want to write a simple article about dry-dosing fertilizers for low-tech and high-tech planted aquariums, specifically for nano tanks.

 - Filter System Mods: This one has been on hold for years, but I plan to play around with the filter system of the Spec V and III and find simple DIY projects to improve their performance.